Effective March 31, 2023

 This personal data travels over the wire with strong SSL encryption.Passwords are stored only as slow hash values that allow comparison with entry strings but no reverse engineering of actual passwords.
-HTTP cookies are in use to establish Customers’ user-sessions.
+HTTP cookies are in use to establish Customers’ user-sessions, ans user-sessions only.

-Billing usage data isn’t associated with any personally identifiable information from Users and is available in itemized form only for up to two months.
+Billing usage data isn’t associated with any personally identifiable information from Users and is available in itemized form only for up to one month.
 Afterwards, data is aggregated and archived.

 As a law-abiding company, we expect media providers to honour the EU General Data Protection Regulation (GDPR) and other applicable privacy laws.

 Iframely takes commercially reasonable and de-facto industry-standard security measures to protect against unauthorized access to information that Customers share with us.

 Upon closing an account, any Customer’s data is completely deleted from Iframely’s and any service providers’ servers, except those required for accounting purposes.
 Records no longer needed for accounting purposes will be destroyed per Canadian record-keeping guidelines.

 When a Customer closes the account, any Iframely content linked to static IDs will continue working with Iframely’s default settings according to Iframely pricing commitments.